Last Updated on March 9, 2026

 7. The Advantages and Limitations:

-- One important merit of a project office is that it completely adheres to individual project specific needs, and then is completely temporary in nature but the limitation is that it is mainly project-centred, hence not very suitable to a big organisation.
+- One significant merit of a project office is that it fully adheres to individual project-specific needs and is temporary in nature, but the limitation is that it is mainly project-centred, hence not very suitable for a big organisation.

-- Benefits of a liaison office include that it can be probably the easiest as well as the most straightforward government compliance way to view it while the limitations are that the office is not allowed to generate earnings and it also does not have space for conducting trade activities.
+- Benefits of a liaison office include that it can probably be the easiest and most straightforward government compliance way to view it, while the limitations are that the office is not allowed to generate earnings, and it also does not have space for conducting trade activities.

 Conclusion